 We are here to help!
 Are you a Chief Investigator, Research and Development Department or Research professional?
 We are waiting to hear from you!

-The West Midlands group is facilitated by Claire Callens and Carly Greene , Patient and Public Involvement and Engagement Officers, NIHR Clinical Research Network: West Midlands
+The West Midlands group is facilitated Carly Tibbins , Patient and Public Involvement and Engagement Officers, NIHR Clinical Research Network: West Midlands

 Making the decision to take part in a trial can often be difficult and children and families are often faced with a plethora of information that may not make a great deal of sense.
 More often than not, the information they receive about a study is too long and complex, adding unnecessary barriers to participation.
 Find out what a team of researchers in York and Liverpool and patients and families are doing to overcome this challenge…